reema2693/ADS_Spring_2019/README.md

 ### Assignment 1:
 ******************
+Goal : To conduct a study on the job openings in the top US Banks in the United States and analyze trends in the industry particularly in the area of Fintech

 Code : Consists of code files for executing every requirement as per the case study

 Data : The dataset populated from each execution